dmetzler1988-org/pi-hole/README.md

 4. Change password with command `passwd`.
 5. Install updates and upgrades with command `sudo apt-get update && sudo apt-get upgrade`.
 6. Run installation script for Pi-hole `curl -sSL https://install.pi-hole.net | bash`.
+    - Don't forget to write down your password, which was shown after installation.
 7. After installation steps, take a look, if admin site is reachable.
     - http://IP.OF.PI.HOLE/admin (as example: http://192.168.1.5/admin)
     - http://pi.hole/admin (only if you had add it as DNS Server to your router)